fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/v0.0.2/New-AzureRmEventHubKey.md

 ```

 ### -ResourceGroup
-The name of the resource group.
+Specifies the name of the resource group that contains the Event Hub.

 ```yaml
 Type: String